 We sponsor various broad-based health and welfare benefit plans for our employees.
-Certain executives, including the named executive officers, are provided with additional life insurance.
+Certain executives, including our named executive officers, are provided with additional life insurance.
 The taxable portion of the premiums on this additional life insurance is reflected in the Summary Compensation Table under the column All Other Compensation and related footnote.

-Additional Benefits
+Other Benefits

-We provide few additional benefits to our executives.
-In general, the additional benefits provided are intended to help our executives be more productive and efficient and to protect us and the executive from certain business risks and potential threats.
-In 2010, certain of our named executive officers received personal use of corporate aircraft and a minimal amount of club membership dues.
-In addition, Mr. Foley received financial planning services.
+We provide few special benefits to our executives.
+In general, the additional benefits provided are intended to help our named executive officers be more productive and efficient and to protect us and the executive from certain business risks and potential threats.
+In 2012, certain of our named executive officers received personal use of corporate aircraft.
+In addition, Mr. Foley received accounting services, and Messrs.
+Foley, Quirk and Bickett were reimbursed for legal fees.
 Our compensation committee regularly reviews the additional benefits provided to our executive officers and believes they are minimal.
-Further detail regarding additional benefits in 2010 can be found in the Summary Compensation Table under the column All Other Compensation and related footnote.
+Further detail regarding additional benefits in 2012 can be found in the Summary Compensation Table under the column All Other Compensation and related footnote.